Managing Roles «Prev Next»

 [WITH ADMIN OPTION];

 The username is the user to which you are granting the privileges.
 The WITH ADMIN OPTION allows that user to further grant the privileges to other users.
-WITH ADMIN OPTION is described later in this module.

-The following Diagram shows a typical example of a grant:
+The following diagram shows a typical example of a grant:

 The GRANT statement is used to grant privileges.